Progressivism in the United States: Education

 The reformers emphasized professionalization and bureaucratization.
 The old system whereby ward politicians selected school employees was dropped in the case of teachers and replaced by a merit system requiring a college-level education in a normal school (teacher's college).
-The rapid growth in size and complexity the large urban school systems facilitated stable employment for women teachers and provided senior teachers greater opportunities to mentor younger teachers.
+The rapid growth in size and complexity the large urban school systems facilitated stabilized employment for women teachers and provided senior teachers greater opportunities to mentor younger teachers.
 By 1900, most women in Providence, Rhode Island, remained as teachers for at least 17.5 years, indicating teaching had become a significant and desirable career path for women.

 Social work

 Progressives set up training programs to ensure that welfare and charity work would be undertaken by trained professionals rather than warm-hearted amateurs.
 Jane Addams of Chicago's Hull House typified the leadership of residential, community centers operated by social workers and volunteers and located in inner city slums.
 The purpose of the settlement houses was to raise the standard of living of urbanites by providing adult education and cultural enrichment programs.

 Anti-prostitution

 During this era of massive reformation among all social aspects, elimination of prostitution was vital for the progressives, especially the women.
+The anti-prostitution movement involved three main groups: Christians, Progressive Era feminists, and physicians.
+Many individuals active in the anti-prostitution movement shared some of the same perspectives from each of these groups.
+Jane Addams, one of the most notable of early American social workers, wrote a book addressing prostitution.
+According to her argument in A New Conscience and an Ancient Evil, the reason why women resorted to prostitution was due to the inadequate salaries they received.
+However, she also mentions the absence of family oversight of female modesty, as young women migrated from rural to urban areas.
+Although most prostitutes were born in America, the public believed that women were being brought into the United States and later sold into prostitution.
+The opposition against prostitution could have been a reflection of concerns regarding the influx of immigrants, the growth of cities, the development of industries, and the erosion of established moral standards.